juergenweb/FrontendForms/README.md

 3. Support for UiKit 3 and Bootstrap 5 CSS framework
 4. SPAM protection
 5. Highly customizable
-6. Hookable methods for further customization
-7. Multi-language
+6. Multi-language
-8. Option to send emails using HTML email templates within the WireMail class (additional methods and properties)
+7. Option to send emails using HTML email templates within the WireMail class (additional methods and properties)

 ## Requirements
 * PHP>=8.0.0